sunny/actor/README.md

 ### Input aliases

-You can use `input_alias` to transform the output of an actor into the input of the next actors.
+You can use `alias_input` to transform the output of an actor into the input of the next actors.

 ```rb